| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 the sanctity of life and educating the church and society

+on life issues.
 In another resolution, the Synod stated its opposition to

 any form of physician-assisted suicide, expressing objection